marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   propagation, redundancy elimination, range propagation and expression simplification) based on a dominator tree traversal.
 This also performs jump threading (to reduce jumps to jumps).
-This flag is enabled by default at :option:`-O` and higher.
+This flag is enabled by default at :option:`-O1` and higher.

 .. option:: -ftree-dse

   Perform dead store elimination (DSE) on trees.
 A dead store is a store into a memory location that is later overwritten by another store without any intervening loads.
 In this case the earlier store can be deleted.
-This flag is enabled by default at :option:`-O` and higher.
+This flag is enabled by default at :option:`-O1` and higher.

 .. option:: -ftree-ch

   Perform loop header copying on trees.
 This is beneficial since it increases effectiveness of code motion optimizations.
 It also saves one jump.
-This flag is enabled by default at :option:`-O` and higher.
+This flag is enabled by default at :option:`-O1` and higher.
 It is not enabled for :option:`-Os`, since it usually increases code size.

 .. option:: -ftree-loop-optimize

   Perform loop optimizations on trees.
-This flag is enabled by default at :option:`-O` and higher.
+This flag is enabled by default at :option:`-O1` and higher.

 .. option:: -ftree-loop-linear, -floop-strip-mine, -floop-block